-2.9 LPIS Items Provided by NMFS
+2.8 LPIS Items Provided by NMFS

-The following will be provided by NMFS to the Contractor to facilitate in proper conduct of LPIS tasks:
+The following will be provided by NMFS to the Contractor to facilitate proper conduct of LPIS tasks:

-- LPIS Master Site Registers (MSR) used in 2005 including site clustering information for all states and months. - MRFSS Master Site Registers (MSR) used in 2005 for comparison with and consistency with LPIS MSR. - SAS program that distributes LPIS interview targets within a state/month/boat type strata between day types (weekend/holiday versus weekday) based on pressure ratings in the MSR. - LPIS SAS datasets from prior years that can be used to estimate interviewer productivity based on historical data. - Examples of LPIS SAS datasets (Main, Catch and Size) from 2005. - Assignment draw SAS program used to select monthly sites/clusters for sampling. - Example Assignment Completion File from 2005 LPIS. - HMS permit lists for distribution to field interviewers.
-Updated lists will be available to the Contractor during the sampling period. - Example of SAS error-checking programs used in 2005.
+- LPIS Master Site Registers (MSR) used in 2009 including site clustering information for all states and months. - MRFSS Master Site Registers (MSR) used in 2009 for comparison with and consistency with LPIS MSR. - SAS program that distributes LPIS interview targets within a state/month/boat type strata between day types (weekend/holiday versus weekday) based on pressure ratings in the MSR. - SAS program to produce LPIS interviewer performance measure reports. - SAS program to produce data review meeting materials. - LPIS SAS datasets from prior years that can be used to estimate interviewer productivity based on historical data. - Examples of LPIS SAS datasets (Main, Catch and Size) from 2009. - Assignment draw SAS program used to select monthly sites/clusters for sampling. - Example Assignment Completion File from 2009 LPIS. - HMS permit lists for distribution to field interviewers.
+Updated lists will be available to the Contractor during the sampling period. - List of HMS registered tournaments. - Example of SAS error-checking programs used in 2009.